blorente/decorat/wiki/stories/the_promotion.md

 ---

 The train was shaking in its suspensions as it rushed through the Medicae district.
 A field of short white marble strips, no more than three stories tall, pointing to a spire of contrasting obsidian.
-The tower reached into the clouds, as if it were the arm of the hive, pushing itself upright.
+The tower reached into the clouds, as if it were the arm of the hive pushing itself upright.

 "You know?
 I've always found the Fingers surprisingly similar to ThinkPods" I said, turning to Jorrick.